MTR Hyundai Rotem EMU

 The Hyundai Rotem EMU (also known as R-Train or 1141B) (港鐵東鐵綫現代列車) is a current model of heavy rail electric multiple units used on the Mass Transit Railway in Hong Kong.
 The 9-car sets are manufactured by Hyundai Rotem for the North South Corridor, an extension of the East Rail line, at a cost of HK$4 billion. and the first delivery took place in 2015, while a further 6 trains were ordered in May 2020, although the 6 trains were never manufactured.
 Originally scheduled to enter service in late-2017 to early-2018, the trains gradually entered service from 6 February 2021.
 All train sets were put into service in 2022, replacing the Metro Cammell EMUs and displacing the SP1900 EMUs to the Tuen Ma Line.

 Formation

-The formation ranges from D001/D003 (Trainset 1) to D127/D129 (Trainset 43).
+The formation ranges from D001/D003 (Trainset 1) to D109/D111 (Trainset 37).
 Like the previous SP1900s and Metro Cammell EMUs, one car is still reserved for the first class in each train set.
+However, the R-train's first class is not that comfortable compared to previous models.
 The 9-car formation is shorter than the previous 12-car East Rail Line trains, due to space constraints imposed by new underground platforms on the Sha Tin to Central Link.
 There are concerns that the new formation may worsen the existing overcrowding problem.
 However, the Transport and Housing Bureau and MTRC suggest that the new signaling system and higher train speeds will increase the train frequency from three minutes down to two minutes.
 It was also estimated that with the completion of the Sha Tin to Central Link (Tai Wai – Hung Hom section), 20% of the current East Rail line passengers will take the new East West Corridor.